hachyderm/community/open-source-accounts.md

 ### Can I create a bot account for our open source project?

 No. We know its fun to automate pull requests, build status, and more.
 However we try to keep our content based around real words written by real people.

-### Can I create an account for my open source project if its owned by my company?

-Maybe.
-We believe projects such as [Terraform](https://www.terraform.io/) which are dominated by a single corporation and the only path to maintainership is employment at the corporation are allowed on Hachyderm.
-However similar to [corporate accounts](https://github.com/hachyderm/community/blob/main/corporate-accounts.md) these projects are by invitation only.